 Contact lenses require considerable care on a daily basis, and your regimen could become even more complicated at the beach.
 Different types of eye care costs are covered by a Flexible Spending Account (FSA).

-Before you set off with your family this summer, make sure you take the following precautions to protect your contact lenses and enjoy a worry-free day on the sand.
+So, can you wear contacts at the beach?
+Of course!
+But, before you set off with your family this summer, make sure you take the following precautions to protect your contact lenses and enjoy a worry-free day on the sand.

 Eye Care Must-Haves: